LesleyLai/digital-garden/content/Concepts/root mean square error.md

 \text{RMS}_{\text{error}} = \sqrt{ \frac{\sum_{i=1}^n e_i^2}{n} }
 $$
 where $e_i$ are the [[residual (statistics)|residuals]] (difference between the observed value and the estimated value) for each data point.

+> [!hint]
+> Similar to [[./variance|variance]], RMS error use the mean of the squared residuals.
+Using just the mean of the residuals in linear regression would always result in zero.

 > [!example]+ Given data of size 2, where the 2 values have residuals of 9 and 6, what is the population RMS error?
 >$$